History of the New York Giants: 2008–2016

 During the 2011 preseason, the Giants lost tight end Kevin Boss, wide receiver Steve Smith, guard Rich Seubert, linebacker Keith Bulluck, wide receiver Derek Hagan, and Pro Bowl center Shaun O'Hara to free agency.
 However, the 2011 season also saw the emerging of second-year wide receiver Victor Cruz and second-year tight end Jake Ballard.
 The Giants opened the season against the Washington Redskins on the 10th anniversary of the September 11th attacks, with both New York City and Washington being a target of the attacks.
-The Redskins beat the Giants 28–14, but the Giants won their next three games, against the Rams, Eagles, and Cardinals.
+The Redskins beat the Giants 28–14, but the Giants won their next three games, against the St. Louis Rams, Philadelphia Eagles, and Arizona Cardinals.
 After a loss against the Seattle Seahawks, they went on another three-game winning streak.
 A key victory was an upset of the New England Patriots 24–20 at Gillette Stadium.
 The victory ended the Patriots' NFL record home-game winning streak, after a touchdown pass from Manning to Ballard with 15 seconds left.
 However, the Giants lost their next three games, before regaining their position atop the NFC East with a tightly contested 37–34 win over the Dallas Cowboys on December 11.
 After splitting their next two games against the Redskins and New York Jets, a victory over the Cowboys in the last game of the regular season clinched a postseason appearance for the Giants.

 In the first round of the playoffs, the Giants defeated the Atlanta Falcons 24–2.
 After giving up an early safety in the first half, Eli Manning threw three consecutive touchdowns.
 Running backs Ahmad Bradshaw and Brandon Jacobs combined for 172 yards rushing, a season-high for the Giants.
 With the victory, the Giants advanced to the second round against the top-seeded Green Bay Packers.

 The following week, the Giants defeated the Packers 37–20.
 Manning threw for 330 yards and three touchdowns, two of them to wide receiver Hakeem Nicks.
 This earned the Giants a spot in the NFC Championship Game against the San Francisco 49ers.
 They won that game in overtime, 20–17 with Lawrence Tynes scoring the game-winning field goal as he did four years earlier in the same game against the Green Bay Packers.